viktorashi/bingobaker.com-autoplayer/README.md

 idk how well i've tested this but i believe it starts messing up if you do.
 But delete it all-togather if you have and it doesn't work anymore, it will just generate another one.

+Also, if you've checked the same card twice, even if you changed the gamemode, it won't auto-mark the spots again, even if the checked spots are different.

 <h1>Usage example</h1>

 #### Don't be scared by the extensive docs, it's actually really easy to use